Our free membership, business.com+, takes the pain out of choosing new business services.

 What should workers consider when getting piercings and tattoos?

-1. Stay away from offensive body art.
+1. Avoid offensive body art.

 “I think the main thing workers need to keep in mind while getting tattoos is that they don’t get an offensive phrase or symbol, because this can disrupt and offend their co-workers, making the workplace unsafe for them,” Pasternak said.